This article has been updated from a previous version.

 - If your car is unsafe to drive, call for a tow.
 Look for broken lights, leaking fluids or anything that could make driving your vehicle dangerous.

-- Scenario 1: If a deer was lying dead in the roadway from a previous collision but you happened to hit it, your collision coverage will likely apply as there’s an expectation that you should have seen it in time to react and safely avoid the resulting accident.
+- Scenario 1: If a deer was lying dead in the roadway and you happened to hit it, your collision coverage would likely apply as there’s an expectation that you should have seen it in time to react and safely avoid the resulting collision.